Changissnz/selfinterest/README.md

 usage of the word.
 The word, as used for ultimate consideration, must consider all span/s of possibilities, synonymously any thing that lies in any pair of extrema for the topic/s.
-Then when the time for action through preference is demanded, the entire span/s cannot possibly be acted on in full.
+Then when the time for action through preference is demanded, this being how the will of the sentient shows itself, the entire span/s cannot possibly be acted on in full.
 The word is used to produce replication of understanding and awareness of said understanding, but as for the "self", the "self" has always been the one responsible for making use of the word.
 The "self" does not understand the word without the experience, and the experience cannot happen without the capability of the host belonging to the "self".
 Capability can be engineered outside of the control of the "self" for the "self".
 It is themes from this that helped to produced some of the most heartfelt literature and social dynamics, from an emotive perspective.
 To take the word as a uni-directed meaning that rests on assumptions through interpretation, void of consideration for the directionality of the will that resulted in the use, and the intended effects of that usage, is something personal to the "self".
 And the "self" that feels obliged to reciprocate does so in ways also perceived to be heartfelt, from an emotive perspective.
 This is subjectivity that cannot be rationally disputed through attempts to be objective on the immeasurable.
 The cause for the appearance and the behavior from metaphysical matters, such as interpretation of the word, is something that has to be taken in full after whatever skepticism and inquiries were conducted on the perception, in order for credibility of belief to persist.
 There is a gap in explanation by the word.
 Essentially, any interaction between selves produces something like an axiom, specifically an artificial axiom, that serves as a generality for the image of understanding greater than the axiom, the constant.
-The "self" is understood by others that are outside the realm of immediate perception depend on the word.
+The "self" is understood, through use of the word, by others outside the realm of immediate perception.
 Presumptions are constructed, expectations are demanded for order.
 Aristotelian logic used to systematize the metaphysical, a great part of this being the potential, of a sentient being is typically not subjective by intrinsic analyses.
 The composition of